 - (a) A meter that operates using alternating current must perform within the tolerances defined in Section T.2.
 Tolerance Values over the line voltage range 100 V to 130 V, or 200 V to 250 V rms as designed, and over the frequency range of 59.5 Hz to 60.5 Hz. - (b) Battery-operated instruments shall not indicate or record values outside the applicable tolerance limits when battery power output is excessive or deficient.
-[Nonretroactive as of January 1, 1989]

 S.1.7.2.
 Power Interruption. - A power interruption shall not cause an indicating or recording element to display or record any values outside the applicable tolerance limits.
-[Nonretroactive as of January 1, 1989]